 Out-of-catchment enrolment applications will be recorded on a waiting list in order of receipt, by date and time.
 These applications will remain current only for the school year in which they are applying to enrol.

 The Principal is responsible for all decisions on enrolments.

 Where a Principal forms a preliminary view that an application will not succeed, applicants will be notified in writing.
 Applicants may respond to the Principal's preliminary view by making a submission to the Principal, no later than seven (7) school days after receiving the preliminary view letter.

 If no submission is received, the Principal's preliminary view will be treated as the final decision and no further notice will be provided.

 If a submission is received, the Principal will consider the submission and make a final decision.
 A final decision notice will be provided to the applicant as soon as is practicable.
 There is no internal review of the Principal's decision.

-This updated version of the School Enrolment Management Plan of Mooloolaba State School was gazetted on 28 November 2014.
+This updated version of the School Enrolment Management Plan for Mooloolaba State School was gazetted on 29 July 2016.